vxern/logos/CONTRIBUTING.md

 Once you've made your changes, create a pull request to merge them into `logos`, but before you do that, make sure of the following:
 - Run the formatter.
   - Ideally, you should have your IDE set up in such a way where it would re-format the file on every change.
-However, just to make sure it complies with Biome and the linter ruleset in `biome.json`, run `npm run format` before you commit your changes.
+However, just to make sure it complies with Biome and the linter ruleset in `biome.json`, run `npm run lint` before you commit your changes.
 - Write tests for your changes, using the existing tests as a guideline for how they should look.
   - If you can't write a test and the reason for that isn't immediately obvious, state why they couldn't be written.
 - Keep your pull requests small, ideally up to 200 lines of code, or 400 at the maximum.
 This makes it easier for potential reviewers of your PR to not get discouraged reading a massive PR with tons of changes, and increases your chances of having your PR merged quickly.